How To Clean Flooring

 Wooden Floors

-To begin, dry mop, sweep or vacuum with a gentle nozzle to remove pet hair, dust, and debris from the surface.
+To begin, dry mop, sweep, or vacuum with a gentle nozzle to remove pet hair, dust, and debris from the surface.
 Use a specialized unsealed floor cleaning for unsealed flooring.
-After that – do some research online or call your local hardware shop to find what they suggest.
+After that, research online or call your local hardware shop to find what they suggest.
 Cleaning sealed floors with a damp mop and the appropriate cleaner for your type of seal is recommended.
 Water-based cleansers are acceptable because a surface finish will form a protective barrier.
 On the other hand, treated wood with a wood-penetrating finish can still absorb water.
 When you rub your hand along the surface of the wood, you should feel the grain and texture of the wood.
 It indicates that a wood-penetrating finish was applied.

 Linoleum